drizopoulos/website/content/home/teaching.md

 +++

-I am the cordinator for the following courses at Erasmus MC:
+I am the coordinator for the following courses at Erasmus MC:

 - CE08: Repeated Measurements
 <font size="3">*In the GitHub repository a [shiny](http://shiny.rstudio.com/) app that replicates all analysis in the course*</font>